Harishmurugan2007/Ex-6-CD-Lab/README.md

-# Ex-6-IMPLEMENTATION-OF-THE-BACK-END-OF-THE-COMPILER-
+ ## Ex-6-IMPLEMENTATION-OF-THE-BACK-END-OF-THE-COMPILER-
-IMPLEMENTATION OF THE BACK END OF THE COMPILER
+## IMPLEMENTATION OF THE BACK END OF THE COMPILER

-# Date :13-3-2026
+# Date :11-03-2026
-# Aim :to implement back end o f the compiler
+# Aim :
 To write a program to implement the back end of the compiler.

 # ALGORITHM
-1. Start the program.
+Start the program.
-2. Get the three variables from statements and stored in the text file k.txt.
+Get the three variables from statements and stored in the text file k.txt.
-3. Compile the program and give the path of the source file.
+Compile the program and give the path of the source file.
-4. Execute the program.
+Execute the program.
-5. Target code for the given statement is produced.
+Target code for the given statement is produced.
-6. Stop the program.
+Stop the program.
 # PROGRAM
+# exp6 code
 ```
 #include <stdio.h>
 #include <stdlib.h>